ricky-santos/apollo-electronics-trend-analysis/README.md

 ## Refund Analysis
 - **Refund window was exeedingly long.** The average refund occured **738 days** after shipping.
 - **Apollo lost $3 Million in refunds** which accounts for **8%** of total sales revenue.*
-- The Thinkpad (12%) and Macbook Air Laptops (11%) had the highest rates of return marking the laptops as the most common refunded items.
-Perhaps not so coincidentally, they were also responsible for the highest AOV for refunded orders ($1,099 and $1,588 respectively).
+- The Thinkpad (12%) and Macbook Air Laptops (11%) had the highest rates of return marking the laptops as the most commonly refunded items.
+Perhaps not suprisingly, they were also responsible for the highest AOV for refunded orders ($1,099 and $1,588 respectively).

 <div align="center">
   <img src="https://github.com/ricky-santos/apollo-electronics-trend-analysis/blob/main/Charts-Images/Refunds%20Share%20of%20$%20by%20Product.png?raw=true" alt="Refund Product Share" width="600">